barryclark/jekyll-now/_posts/2014-10-01-symfony-web-service-retrieving-data-with-get.markdown

 The GET request for this case will end up looking something like this:

 {% highlight bash %}
-# Request sent from the client to the server
 GET /webservice/1/logs/wonderful-user HTTP/1.1
 Host: elearning-dashboard.dev
 Accept: application/json, text/html